oracle-samples/oaim-sandbox/docs/hol/HOL_GUIDE.md

 ## 5. Challenge
-Let's test on a large scale your competencies gain so far with a challenge that, providing a doc, ask you to determine the best AI Explorer configuration to obtain the highest **Overall Correctness Score** on a knowledge base.
+Let's test on a large scale your competencies gain so far with a challenge that, providing a doc, ask you to determine the best framework configuration to obtain the highest **Overall Correctness Score** on a knowledge base.
 The proposed doc to create the knowledge base is the:

 **[Oracle Government PaaS and IaaS Cloud Services - Service Descriptions](https://www.oracle.com/contracts/docs/us_gov_tech_cloud_3902270.pdf)**